-The implementation of this alternative will result in an increase in MMSN activities which may result in short-term, minor adverse impacts to marine and estuarine habitats and fauna because of the potential for increased interactions with boats and vehicles.
+The implementation of this alternative would result in an increase in MMSN activities which may result in short-term, minor adverse impacts to marine and estuarine habitats and fauna because of the potential for increased interactions with boats and vehicles.
 Such interactions could directly harm marine mammals or temporarily displace them from specific areas.
 However, these interactions are likely to be very low given the general level of boating and vehicle activity in potentially affected areas.
-Boat operators associated with the alternative would follow NOAA NMFS Southeast Region's Vessel Strike Avoidance Measures and Reporting for Mariners, which would minimize potential harm.
+Boat operators associated with the alternative would follow NOAA NMFS Southeast Region's Vessel Strike Avoidance Measures and Reporting for Mariners, which would minimize potential harm to marine mammals and sea turtles.